About the PAM-Card

 - A personal privacy communication tool you can hand over before sharing details.

-- A physical reminder that privacy can be respected through small changes in process and habit.
+- A practical reminder that privacy can often be improved through small changes in process, timing, and tone.

 - Not legal advice and not a guarantee of any outcome.